Google Messaging App, Allo, Shared User’s Personal Information

 — Edward Snowden (@Snowden) September 21, 2016

-Google’s virtual assistant comes with a robot that watches everything people say and then it stores it for later analysis.
+Google’s virtual assistant comes with a robot that watches everything people say, and then it stores it for later analysis.
 The stored data helps the application to respond faster in the future.
-But it also means that all the chats may stay on Google’s servers indefinitely, and are able to read it as well.
-Google had initially indicated that the stored messages will stay in the servers temporarily, limiting the possibility of any data breach.
+But it also means that all the chats may stay on Google’s servers indefinitely, and they are able to read it as well.
+Google had initially indicated that the stored messages would stay on the servers temporarily, limiting the possibility of any data breach.

-Google has revealed in the past that by storing the information, it makes Allo more useful but many people have claimed that, by collecting that information, Google was putting people at risk of getting spied by the government agents.
+Google had revealed in the past that by storing the information, it makes Allo more useful, but many people have claimed that by collecting that information, Google was putting people at risk of being spied on by the government.

-Google has issued a statement about the slip-up and stated that they have fixed the said issue.
+Google has issued a statement about the slip-up and stated that they had fixed the issue.

 “We were notified about the Assistant in group chats not working as intended.
 We’ve fixed the issue and appreciate the report.”